There are dozens of ways to have fun this winter, for FREE. From music to nature

 651 W. Lake St., Chicago

-Stop by for a children's storytime for kids of all ages at 10 am every Thursday and Saturday for a storytime in the children's section of this West Loop store.
+Stop by for a children's storytime for kids ages 0-3 at 10 am every Thursday and Saturday for a storytime in the children's section of this West Loop store.

 Sing Along with Mr. Singer

 Lincoln Park Zoo, 2200 N. Cannon Drive, Chicago